EloFi/Calcium-analysis/README.txt

 The sent .txt files correspond to a set of data
   > "Results.txt" file contains the intensity of the cells in function of samples (one row one sample, one column one sample)
-  > "Results.txt" file contains the coordinates of the cells The instructions described in '3.' apply for this data set
+  > "Resultsxy.txt" file contains the coordinates of the cells The instructions described in '3.' apply for this data set